InsertKoinIO/koin/docs/reference/koin-android/fragment-factory.md

 }
 ```

-and setup your Koin Fragment Factory with your scope: `setupKoinFragmentFactory(lifecycleScope)`
+and setting up your Koin Fragment Factory with your scope: `setupKoinFragmentFactory(lifecycleScope)`

 ```kotlin
 class MyActivity : AppCompatActivity() {